Devanshu-singh-VR/Deep-Learning-Python/README.md

 # Deep Learning

-The Python codes for assignments of the course on Deep Learning by Andrew Ng on Coursera.
+The Python codes for assignments of the course on Deep Learning on Coursera.
 Following with numpy from scratch baby🤟.

 # Assignments